rzimmerman/kal/README.md

 print 'done!'
 ```

-`pause for` uses JavaScripts `setTimeout` function.
+`pause for` uses JavaScript's `setTimeout` function.
 Note that the argument is in seconds, not milliseconds like `setTimeout`.

 The `second` keyword is optional. `seconds` also works.
 Use your best judgement to keep your code readable.